 - Course assessments involve critical thinking and engagement with the challenges of practice

 Having worked with homelessness services for 12 years, I felt the work on the course cemented my experiences in these diverse and changing services.
 This recognised certificate lays the groundwork for interested workers who need an informative, reality based, broad, front line approach to the delivery of advocacy based services in these dynamic and challenging times.

 Noel Russell, Project Worker, Focus Ireland

 About the course

-The Certificate consists of three modules delivered on a part-time basis over 18 months.
-The course involves attendance in two-day blocks every four to five weeks during semester.
+The Certificate consists of three modules which you will take on a part-time basis over 18 months.
+The course involves attendance in two day blocks every four-five weeks during university semesters.